RexPlanalp/Atomic_Schrodinger-/input_doc.md

 Circular or elliptical polarization in plane with input axis defaulting to major

 nonzero = 1 and ell = 0:
-Linaer polarization along input axis
+Linear polarization along input axis

 ## TDSE: